NikkelM/Notion-Steam-API-Integration/README.md

 <details>
 <summary><code>tags</code></summary>

+Requires Steam login!
+Provide accountName and password in the top-level `steamUser` property!
 The user-defined tags of the game as they can be seen on the store page.
 The database field in Notion must be of type `Multi-select`.

 | Type | Default value | Possible values | Required |
 |---|---|---|---|